1. Explain what happened to the man that was killed by the subway and how the photographer was able to take the photo.

 Most portraits are taken with the camera at (or around) the eye level of the subject.
 While this is good common sense – completely changing the angle that you shoot from can give your portrait a real WOW factor.

 Get up high and shoot down on your subject or get as close to the ground as you can and shoot up.
-Either way you’ll be seeing your subject from an angle that is bound to create interest.
+Either way you’ll be seeing your subject from an angle that is bound to create interest.4.
+Experiment with Lighting

 The settings in which you make pictures of people are important because they add to the viewer's understanding of your subject.
 The room in which a person lives or works, their house, the city street they walk, the place in which they seek relaxation—whatever it is, the setting provides information about people and tells us something about their lives.
 Seek balance between subject and environment.
 Include enough of the setting to aid your image, but not so much that the subject is lost in it.